karma-runner/karma/docs/plus/09-codio.md

             $ karma start --no-browsers
 or
-    - Select `Karma Start` from the Run menu (the 2nd from right button).
+    - Select `Karma Start` from the Run menu (the 2nd from the right button).

-- Select `Karma Preview` from the Preview menu (the right hand button).
+- Select `Karma Preview` from the Preview menu (the right-hand button).

 - Switch back into your Codio project and either: